cantremember/mongodb-sandbox/JSDOC.md

 ## Examples

+`mongodb-sandbox` is Promise-based API.

-Embed a [Lifecycle](#Lifecycle) into the [mocha](https://github.com/mochajs/mocha) Test Framework, backed by MongoDB 3.6.8 [Sandbox](#Sandbox) installed to a location re-usable across multiple Test Suite executions.
+Embed a [Lifecycle](#Lifecycle) into the [mocha](https://github.com/mochajs/mocha) Test Framework, backed by MongoDB 3.4.2 [Sandbox](#Sandbox) installed to a location re-usable across multiple Test Suite executions.

 > A more flushed-out version of this Example can be found in the [README](./README.md#an-example).